PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter13/README.md

-__Modern Computer Architecture and Organization__, by Jim Ledin.
-Published by Packt Publishing.
-# Chapter 13 - Domain-Specific Computer Architectures
+__Modern Computer Architecture and Organization Second Edition__, by Jim Ledin.
+Published by Packt Publishing.# Chapter 13 - Domain-Specific Computer Architectures

 This chapter brings together the topics discussed in previous chapters to develop an approach for architecting a computer system designed to meet unique user requirements.